maschine34675/MoreQuickSlots/README.md

   (`"Item4"`, `"12"`, …).
 The server stores bindings generically in `Inventory.FastPanel`
   (a dictionary with string keys), so **no server mod is required** and bindings persist across sessions/raids.
-- **Hotkeys**: A MonoBehaviour polls the configured keys (BepInEx `KeyboardShortcut`).
+- **Hotkeys**: A MonoBehaviour polls the configured keys.
+It checks the main key and its modifiers directly rather than calling BepInEx's `KeyboardShortcut.IsDown()`, which only fires while no other key is held – so the slots also work while moving.
+Polling is suppressed while a text field has focus, so typing in a search box or chat never triggers a slot.
 Just like the vanilla keys 4–0: with an item under the cursor in the inventory, the key binds the item.
 In raid: a short tap uses/equips the bound item (on key release, like vanilla); **hold the key + mouse wheel** opens the body part selection (healing items) or grenade selection, scrolling selects, **releasing confirms** – identical to the vanilla slots.

 ## Configuration (F12 / ConfigurationManager)